 Modeled after Isabella Stewart Gardner’s legacy as a curator and hostess of artist salons around the turn of the century, the primary goal of the Neighborhood Salon is to exchange creative ideas and dialogue with Boston’s most innovative and thoughtful luminaries as a means of informing programming at the Gardner.
 The Neighborhood Salon is co-facilitated by Shea Rose.

 The Neighborhood Salon is a gathering of Boston’s select cultural leaders and tastemakers whose work and agency impacts and inspires the Gardner Museum and its neighbors.

 The Gardner Museum seeks to uphold the high value Isabella Stewart Gardner and Polly Thayer Starr placed on artists’ contributions to community.
-To this end, the Museum collaborates with artists in Boston in the development aesthetic experiences and engaging workshops for Museum visitors.
-The Polly Thayer Starr Artist Series allows artists to consider their work within the rich cultural context of the Gardner Museum and the unique legacy of the Museum’s founder, Isabella Stewart Gardner, through a structured three-month collaboration period of thought, exploration, and workshop implementation.
+With support from the Polly Thayer Starr Charitable Trust, the Museum collaborates with local Boston artists to develop aesthetic experiences and engaging workshops for Museum visitors.
+The Visiting Studio Artist Series allows artists to consider their work within the rich cultural context of the Gardner Museum and the unique legacy of the Museum’s founder, Isabella Stewart Gardner, through a structured three-month collaboration period of thought, exploration, and workshop implementation.
 On select Saturdays, these artists lead workshops for Museum visitors in the Bertucci Education Studio.
-For upcoming workshops and more information, please visit our online calendar.

 PROGRAMMING FOR OUR LOCAL COMMUNITY

 The Gardner provides a number of events with our local community members in mind.
-These include our free summer series Neighborhood Nights, Free Days, our lively and family-friendly School Vacation Week activities, and our weekly Saturday drop-in art activities at Open Studio.
+These include our free summer series Neighborhood Nights, Free Days, Amplifier Projects, and our weekly Saturday drop-in art activities at our Open Studio.